ExpressLRS/Docs/docs/quick-start/receivers/radiomaster-rp-2400.md

 ![Setup-Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/quick-start.png)

 !!! danger "Advisory"
     If this is the first time you're flashing/updating your receiver or you're updating it from a previous 2.x firmware via WiFi, first ensure that it has version 2.5.2.
-Once it has the 2.5.2 flashed, update to 3.x.
+Once it has the 2.5.2 flashed, you can then update it to 3.x via WiFi.

-    If you've flashed it straight to 3.x and you're getting "Not Enough Space" popup during WiFi flashing, flash the receiver to 2.5.2 first, and then flash it to 3.x.
+    If you're flashing it straight to 3.x and you're getting "Not Enough Space" popup during WiFi flashing, flash the receiver to 2.5.2 first, and then flash it to 3.x.

+    If receiver firmware is already 3.x, and you're still getting the "Not Enough Space" error when flashing via WiFi, make sure you are selecting the correct method in the Configurator(via WiFi, in this case).
+See the steps outlined below.

     You can update straight to 3.x via Passthrough or via UART.